lightscalar/neural-net/chapters/neurons.md

 ![
- This is a lengthier caption, one that we might have if we needed to explain an important concept, particularly one that is compelex.
+ This is a lengthier caption, one that we might have if we needed to explain an important concept, particularly one that is complex.
 ](http://wileywitch.com/wp-content/uploads/2013/02/173_neurons.jpg)

 [link](http://www.nytimes.com)